adblockplus/web.adblockplus.org/pages/acceptable-ads.md

 {{ what-are-aa-1 Acceptable Ads are ads that aren’t intrusive or annoying.
 They are respectful, don’t interfere with content, and are clearly labeled with the word “advertisement” or its equivalent.
 In order for an ad to be an “Acceptable Ad”, it must adhere to [standards](#criteria) that have been set forth by the [Acceptable Ads Committee](https://acceptableads.com/en/committee/). }}

-{{ what-are-aa-2 Ads that abide by Acceptable Ads standards are placed on a whitelist.
-The ads on the whitelist are then shown to ad-blocking users who allow Acceptable Ads. }}
+{{ what-are-aa-2 Ads that abide by Acceptable Ads standards are placed on a allowlist.
+The ads on the allowlist are then shown to ad-blocking users who allow Acceptable Ads. }}

 {{ what-are-aa-3 Most websites use advertising to make money, meaning that you can see these websites for free.
 However, many websites use too many annoying or intrusive ads to get your attention.
 Adblock Plus lets you choose to block ads, but we don’t believe websites should be punished. }}